Southern California weather forecast Monday

-On Monday, residents in many parts of the Southland will get some drizzle and cloud coverage throughout the day.

-A wind advisory is in place for portions of Riverside, San Bernardino and San Diego counties until 7 p.m. on Monday.
-Wind gusts could reach up to 55 mph in certain areas.
+LOS ANGELES (KABC) --The humidity and hot temperatures are staying around Southern California this week, with thunderstorms possible in some areas.

-Los Angeles and Orange counties will see mostly cloudy skies, temps in the high 50s.
-Light rain in the morning hours will come down.
+Los Angeles and Orange counties will see an average high of around 89 degrees on Monday.

-The valleys and Inland Empire can expect temperatures in the mid 50s and chilly, slightly wet conditions.

-The beaches will see surf of 2-4 feet, along with temps in the high 50s.
-Light showers are also expected.
+But valleys and the Inland Empire will be hotter, hitting 97, with a chance of storms in some areas.

+Beaches will be more moderate, hitting a high of only 79, with 2-4 foot surf.

 Live radar: abc7.la/LiveMEGADOPPLER